lucaslealdev/sd2psXtd-game2folder/README.md

 This repository offers a pre-compiled Game2Folder.ini including all (I think) ps1 games.
 The list includes region variants, merge 2+ disc games, but excludes demos and prototypes.

+It is possible that some names are too long and might be ignored for that reason even if I tried making them all small names.
+If you find yourself in that situation, please open an Issue, and remember saying what game and serial it is (there is a tab called Issues [here](https://github.com/lucaslealdev/sd2psXtd-game2folder/issues)).

 ## General: Game2Folder mapping

 There are some games, that share save data for multiple game ids (like the Singstar series etc).
 For these cases, a custom game to folder mapping can be created.